kernelci/kernelci-project/kernelci.org/content/en/docs/org/tsc.md

 * Maintainers: `khilman`, `spbnick`, `gtucker`

+#### Twitter

+The [KernelCI Twitter](https://twitter.com/kernelci) account is used to engage with a wider public audience: events, kernel developers, other test systems...
+It is also a way for the project to quickly share updates about the project's news and, achievements.

+* Maintainers: `gtucker`, `padovan`

-### kernelci.org update emails
+#### kernelci.org update emails (paused)

 Emails are sent regularly with a summary of the changes going into production and minutes from the various [TSC](/docs/org/tsc) and [board](/docs/org/board) meetings.

 * Maintainers: `gtucker`

-### Twitter

-The [KernelCI Twitter](https://twitter.com/kernelci) account is used to engage with public events, kernel developers and other test systems in particular.
-It is also a way for the project to quickly share updates about new features or events.

-* Maintainers: `gtucker`

-### Blog

-The [KernelCI blog](https://foundation.kernelci.org/blog/) is currently hosted on the Linux Foundation project website using Wordpress.
-Managing it involves communicating with the LF when needed to make certain changes, and either giving access to people who have a blog post to publish or publishing it directly on their behalf.

-* Maintainers: `khilman`